eddyerburgh/git-init-plus/README.md

 wget https://raw.githubusercontent.com/eddyerburgh/git-init-plus/master/install.sh && chmod +x install.sh && sudo ./install.sh
 ```

-This script downloads the install file, makes it executable and runs it.
+This script downloads the install file, makes it executable and runs it

 The install file clones this directory to /opts/git-init-plus and creates a sym-link for the git-init-plus script in /usr/local/bin